Twitterprise: Bringing Whole Selves to Work

 I began using Twitter out of spite.
 Fast Company had a mass website upgrade and some links weren’t working.
 Our editor was suddenly unreachable (after saying we should contact her if we needed any help).
 I had a deadline and I was stuck.
-Looking for additional contact information in Plaxo, I saw she was tweeting from a cab, commenting on the messenger’s bike beside her.
+Looking for additional contact information, I saw she was tweeting from a cab, commenting on the messenger’s bike beside her.

 Whua?
 Did she not realize people could see her goofing off?
 Quickly enough, she answered my question and I was on my way.
 I wondered what could be so compelling about Twitter for someone with her busy schedule to use it.
 She’s brilliant, with many pursuits; could Twitter be that beneficial, for someone like her?